dustinwilson/ook-syntax-theme/README.md

 # Ook Syntax Theme #

 This is a syntax theme originally designed for my [website](https://dustinwilson.com).
 I decided to port it to Atom.
 It is a Base16-style syntax theme that uses colors based off of my website's design.
-The colors are chosen based upon their contrast ratio with the minimum contrast ratio's being WCAG AA's recommended contrast ratio of 4.5:1.
+The colors are chosen based upon their WCAG contrast ratio.
 All colors are within a certain contrast ratio, so no color overpowers another.